-Increase WordPress Memory Limit.
-How to Fix “Allowed Memory Size Exhausted” Error
+Fix WordPress Memory Limit & “Allowed Memory Size Exhausted”

-“This error can be frustrating, as it can prevent you from accessing your website and completing essential tasks.
+“This WP Memory Limit can prevent you from accessing your website and completing essential tasks.
 This article will explain how to Increase WordPress Memory Limit and fix the memory exhaust error.

 If you get a high memory consumption and memory exhaust error while created a backup with WP STAGING, please read this article.